Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You learn more of the magic typical of Celestials, granting you the following benefits:

-You learn the bless or bane spell and can cast it at will, without expending a spell slot.
-You also learn lesser restoration and remove curse, each of which you can cast once without expending a spell slot.
+* You learn the bless or bane spell and can cast it at will, without expending a spell slot.
+* You learn lesser restoration and remove curse, each of which you can cast once without expending a spell slot.
 You regain the ability to cast those two spells in this way when you finish a long rest.
-Charisma is your spellcasting ability for all three spells.
+* Charisma is your spellcasting ability for all spells learned through this feat.

 ### Enhanced Transformation

 **Prerequisite:** Level 9.

 You learned to improve your celestial transformation (Necrotic Shroud, Radiant Soul or Radiant Consumption), you gain the following benefits:

-You can use your transformation a number of times equal to your Charisma modifier (minimum of 1), before you must finish a long rest.
+* You can use your transformation a number of times equal to your Charisma modifier (minimum of 1), before you must finish a long rest.
-When your transformation causes you to take damage it now doesn't.
+* When your transformation causes you to take damage it now doesn't.

 ### Celestial Mind

 **Prerequisite:** Level 12.

 Your celestial blood makes it harder for other creatures to control your mind, you gain the following benefits:

-You have advantage on saving throws against being frightened or charmed.
+* You have advantage on saving throws against being frightened or charmed.
-Other creatures can't read your mind unless you want them to.
+* Other creatures can't read your mind unless you want them to.
-You can communicate telepathically with other creatures you can see, up to a range of 60ft.
+* You can communicate telepathically with other creatures you can see, up to a range of 60ft.

 ```
 ```

 \page
 <div class='pageNumber auto'></div>

 ## Bugbear